turnkeyisp/blog/data/blog/inbound-sales-call-training.md

     '/blog/static/images/call-center-team-leads.png',
   ]
 image: '/blog/static/images/top-of-sales-funnel-1200x630.png'
 summary: 'We believe subscribers should be able to call their ISP and quickly get help for any issue, regardless if the issue is related to sales, billing, or technical support.
-Just as the in-house team for an ISP is capable of handling every kind of call, the outsourced telco call center should also be able to handle every type of call.
-Callers should never never get the run-around and they should not be told to call back during regular business hours.
-TurnkeyISP staff are trained to live answer and help callers with sales, billing, and technical support issues.
+Just as an in-house admin team for an ISP is capable of handling every type of call, the outsourced telco call center should also be able to handle every type of call.
+Callers should never get the run-around and they should not be told to call back during regular business hours.
+TurnkeyISP staff are trained to live-answer and help with sales, billing, and technical support issues.
 This blog post explores how we doing it.'
 ---

 # Question